2013 horse meat scandal: United Kingdom

 In the UK, a House of Commons Select Committee on Environment, Food and Rural Affairs report on the horse meat incident was not critical of UK or Irish producers.
-It expressed concern that horsemeat contamination was the result of fraud and other criminal activity across the EU.
-Chair of the Committee Anne McIntosh MP said: "The evidence suggests a complex network of companies trading in and mislabelling beef or beef products which is fraudulent and illegal."
+It expressed concern that horsemeat contamination resulted from fraud and other criminal activity across the EU.
+Chair of the Committee, Anne McIntosh MP, said: "The evidence suggests a complex network of companies trading in and mislabelling beef or beef products which is fraudulent and illegal."

 The second major UK report on the horse meat incident was conducted by Professor Chris Elliott, the Director of the Institute for Global Food Security at Queen's University Belfast.
-In his independent report he argues that food crime was at the heart of the horse meat incident: and made a range of suggestions for how this could be tackled.
+In his independent report, he argues that food crime was at the heart of the horsemeat incident and makes a range of suggestions for how this could be tackled.
 "Industry, government and enforcement agencies should, as a precautionary principle, always put the needs of consumers above all other considerations, and this means giving food safety and food crime prevention—i.e. the deterrence of dishonest behaviour—absolute priority over other objectives."

 Test results

 Of 27 beef burger products tested, 37% were positive for horse DNA, and 85% were positive for pig DNA.
-Of 31 beef meal products tested, 21 were positive for pig DNA but all were negative for horse DNA.
+Of 31 beef meal products tested, 21 were positive for pig DNA, but all were negative for horse DNA.
 Nineteen salami products were tested, but were negative for all foreign DNA.
 Of the 37% of beef products tested positive for horse DNA, Tesco's Everyday Value Beef Burgers tested at 29.1%.
 All other reported brands had less than 0.3% horse DNA.
-These products originated from Liffey Meats and Silvercrest Foods in Ireland and Dalepak Hambleton food processing plant in the United Kingdom.
+These products originated from Liffey Meats and Silvercrest Foods in Ireland, and from the Dalepak Hambleton food processing plant in the United Kingdom.
 Trace amounts of horse DNA were also found in raw ingredients imported from Spain and the Netherlands.

 Laboratory DNA investigations were requested by the authorities into possible donkey meat adulteration of minced meat products labelled as 100% beef.
 British company Primerdesign provided many of the tests to laboratories and companies wishing to test for contamination.